-The verge is the section of the road reserve between the property boundary and the road, and is controlled by the Town.
+The verge is the piece of land between the property boundary and the road, and is controlled by the Town.

 Verge Development Application Form

-Temporary placement of skip bins and waste containers on your verge
+Skip bins and waste containers on the verge

 In other situations, a builder may need to excavate adjacent to a street or verge.